 How can I control them?

-We strongly recommend that you develop a plan for managing rabbits on your property long term rather than reacting only when numbers reach crisis levels.
-More information about the different control methods currently available is provided below.
+We strongly recommend that you develop a long-term plan for managing rabbits on your property, to maintain rabbit numbers at low levels, rather than reacting only when numbers reach crisis levels.

 Ongoing monitoring will help you to assess the effectiveness of any control methods used and will also help to detect and address any future rise in rabbit numbers before they become a problem again.

 Fencing your property can be expensive, but it is an effective way to protect your land and to maximise the effectiveness of any control work that you undertake.
-To be effective, the fence should:
+To be effective, a rabbit fence should: